 Director: Claire Scanlon

-Stars: Zoey Deutch, Glen Powell, Lucy Liu
+Cast: Zoey Deutch, Glen Powell, Lucy Liu

 Trying to get away from the tyranny of their workaholic bosses, two personal assistants try to make them fall in love to clear their schedule, only to end up spending time together with each other and falling in love.